ElizabethTech/alx-pre_course/README.md

-A readme for git projects
+This is for my git projects